TAIsRich/chuwa0403/annotations.md

 20. @Query: Specifies a SQL or JPQL query to retrieve data from the database.
 21. @Repository: Specifies that the class is a repository, which is used to access data from the database.
 22. @NamedQuery and @NamedQueries : used to define named queries that can be used to retrieve persistent objects from the database.
+23. @Transactional is a Spring annotation that is used to manage transactions in a Spring application.
+When applied to a method or a class, it enables a transaction for the annotated method or class.
+This annotation takes care of the boilerplate code related to transaction management, such as starting a transaction, committing it, or rolling it back in case of an exception.